 What are the recent trends in the approach of the relevant authority to enforcement, procedure and substantive assessment?

 As mentioned, particularly in complex cases it can be advisable to hold pre-notification talks with the official parties.
-In 2015, more than 30 such talks are reported.
+In 2016, 28 such talks are reported.